KTR-cycles/ktr_frontend/replit.md

 ## Overview

-KTR Cycle World is a premium cycle showroom website built as a static catalog application.
+KTR Cycle World is a premium cycle showroom website built as a catalog application.
 It's a client-side React application that uses Google Sheets as a lightweight CMS for product data, with no backend database or e-commerce functionality.
 The site showcases cycles, provides detailed product information, and helps users discover the showroom location and services.

 The application emphasizes a premium, glassy aesthetic with golden yellow accents, smooth animations, and responsive design optimized for mobile, tablet, and desktop viewing.

+**Note**: This project has been configured for local development.
+See README.md for complete setup instructions including removing Replit-specific dependencies.

 ## User Preferences